BCLab-UNM/SwarmBaseCode-ROS/README.md

 7. Click "Open" to continue.

-8. Enter ```path to your home directory ~/SwarmBaseCode-ROS/build``` in the text box, this is the default build path.
+8. Enter ```path to your home directory/SwarmBaseCode-ROS/build``` in the text box, this is the default build path.
 You cannot use the ~ as a shorthand to your home directory here.

 ~~9.
 Click Configure Project.~~